lydell/elm-safe-virtual-dom/details/breaking-changes.md

 # Breaking changes

 I haven’t changed the Elm interface at all (no added functions, no changed functions, no removed functions, or types).
-All behavior except one detail should be equivalent, except less buggy.
+All behavior _except two details_ should be equivalent, except less buggy.

 The goal was to be 100 % backwards compatible.
 For some people, it is.
-For others, there’s one change that is in “breaking change territory” which can be summarized as: **Elm no longer empties the mount element.**
+For others, there are two changes that are in “breaking change territory” which can be summarized as: [Elm no longer empties the mount element](#elm-no-longer-empties-the-mount-element) and [setters should have getters on custom elements](#).

+## Elm no longer empties the mount element

 To be more compatible with third-party scripts, my fork changes how Elm “virtualizes” elements.
 My fork only virtualizes elements with the `data-elm` attribute (instead of _all_ child elements), and lets any other elements be.
 It often felt like Elm would “empty” your element on first render, but that’s not actually the case.
 It “virtualizes” the element, and then updates it to match your `view` function.
 That often results in whatever was there already being removed, but if you happened to already have an element of the right type in the right place, it would just be mutated to match `view`.